alv67/lego-sets-bags-list/code/README.md

 - deep search for parts on the _Bricklink_ site
 - automatic search for alternative parts that are different from Bricklink and LDraw
 - create and uses a `parts-alternative.json`file to keep track of alternative parts
-- Do not use the _Bricklink_ API (as need for authorized user) but uses the public html pages to get infos
+- Do not use the _Bricklink_ API (as need for authorized user) but uses the public HTML pages to get infos
 - caches all the requests to _Bricklink_ site in order to reduce requests to the site

-Also this notebook create a _MarkDown_ code to be used in your project
+Also this notebook create a _Markdown_ code to be used in your project